prometheus/graphite_exporter/README.md

 If you have a very large set of metrics you may want to skip the ones that don't match the mapping configuration.
-If that is the case you can force this behaviour using the `-graphite.mapping-strict-match` flag, and it will only store those metrics you really want.
+If that is the case you can force this behaviour using the `--graphite.mapping-strict-match` flag, and it will only store those metrics you really want.

 An example mapping configuration: